mosharaf/eecs489/Assignments/Assignment-2/README.md

 Once the client has the IP address for one of the content servers, it begins requesting chunks of the video the user requested.
 The video is encoded at multiple bitrates.
 As the client player receives video data, it calculates the throughput of the transfer and it requests the highest bitrate the connection can support.

 ### Video CDN in this Assignment
-Implementing an entire CDN is difficult; instead, you'll focus on a simplified version.
+Implementing an entire CDN is difficult.
+Instead, you'll focus on a simplified version.
 First, your entire system will run on one host and rely on mininet to run several processes with arbitrary IP addresses on one machine.
 Mininet will also allow you to assign arbitrary link characteristics (bandwidth and latency) to each pair of “end hosts” (processes).

 <img src="our-CDN.png" title="Video CDN in assignment 2" alt="" width="330" height="111"/>